nlesc-recruit/cudawrappers/README.dev.md

 - [cppcheck](https://cppcheck.sourceforge.io)
 - [flawfinder](https://dwheeler.com/flawfinder/)

-You can install these tools on a Debian-like system as follows:
+You can install these tools on a Debian-based system as follows:

 ```shell
 # install cppcheck, clang-tidy, clang-format from your package manager